jersou/jira-work-logger/README.md

 [Hamster](https://github.com/projecthamster/hamster) and if you don't want the application to open in the default browser on startup.

-If the script parameter `--dont-wait-and-close` is not present, the server will wait a frontend connection, and it will stop by itself as soon as the frontend is closed (a websocket check this).
+If the script parameter `--not-exit-if-no-client` is not present, the server will wait a frontend connection, and it will stop by itself as soon as the frontend is closed (a websocket check this).